matteo-dunnhofer/TREK-150-toolkit/README.md

 The download process could take up to 24h to complete.

 ## Toolkit
-The toolkit available in this repositery allows you to replicate the results presented in our paper.
-Our code is built upon the [got10k-toolkit](https://github.com/got-10k/toolkit) and inherits the same tracker definition.
+The code available in this repository allows you to replicate the experiments and results presented in our paper.
+Our code is built upon the [```got10k-toolkit```](https://github.com/got-10k/toolkit) toolkit and inherits the same tracker definition.
 Please check such a GitHub repository to learn how to use our toolkit.
-The only difference is that you have to change the name of the toolkit when importing the python sources (e.g. you have to use ```from toolkit.experiments import ExperimentTREK150``` instead of ```from got10k.experiments import ExperimentTREK150```)
+The only difference is that you have to change the name of the toolkit when importing the python sources (e.g. you have to use ```from toolkit.experiments import ExperimentTREK150``` instead of ```from got10k.experiments import ExperimentTREK150```).
+Otherwise, you can try to integrate the orginal ```got10k-toolkit``` with the sources of this repository (it should be easy).

-To run an examplar evaluation of the [SiamFC tracker](https://github.com/got-10k/siamfc) on the TREK-150 benchmark run the following commands.
+In the following, we provide examplar code to run an evaluation of the [SiamFC tracker](https://github.com/got-10k/siamfc) on the TREK-150 benchmark.
 ```
 git clone https://github.com/matteo-dunnhofer/TREK-150-toolkit
 cd TREK-150-toolkit